Skip to content

 Lifespan 9 – 15 years

-Colours black & tan, ruby, Blenheim, tricolour black and white broken up with tan markings
+Colours Black and tan, ruby, Blenheim, tricolour – black and white broken up with tan markings

 No one wants a poorly pet, but unfortunately, illnesses and injuries can happen to any dog.
-Dog insurance for your Cavalier King Charles can provide peace of mind that your pooch is taken care of.
-Regular health checks with your vet will help to spot problems from an early stage.
-And pet insurance can help take away the concern of paying for treatment.
+Dog insurance for your Cavalier King Charles can help with the cost of vet fees and medication, should your pooch get ill.

 Sainsbury’s Bank Pet Insurance